Skip to content

 uv self update

-See Installation for the runtime prerequisites (libopus, Discord token, OpenRouter key, Cartesia key, etc.).
+See Installation for runtime prerequisites (libopus, Discord token, OpenRouter key, Cartesia key, etc.).

 TDD workflow